anywhichway/dot-async-data/README.md

 ```javascript
 dotAsyncObject.children.$avg.age(); // the average age of the children
 dotAsyncObject.children[$avg].age();
 ```

-See [built-in functions](#built-in-functions) below for additional concrete examples.
+See [built-in functions](#built-in-functions) below for additional concrete and interactive examples.

 If a dot path can't be resolved it will simply return `undefined`.
 No more errors half way down a path because of a missing entity!
 (We will probably add a `strict` mode if you want the errors).